khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - CloudFront points of presence (POPs) (edge locations) make sure popular content can be served quickly to your viewers.
 - has regional edge caches that bring more of your content closer to your viewers, even when the content is not popular enough to stay at a POP, to help improve performance for that content.
 - You can use different origins for different types of content on a single site – e.g. Amazon S3 for static objects, Amazon EC2 for dynamic content, and custom origins for third-party content.
+### cloudfront_with_s3
+When you put your content in an Amazon S3 bucket in the cloud, a lot of things become much easier.
+First, you don’t need to plan for and allocate a specific amount of storage space because Amazon S3 buckets scale automatically.
+As Amazon S3 is a serverless service, you don’t need to manage or patch servers that store files yourself; you just put and get your content.
+Finally, even if you require a server for your application (for example, because you have a dynamic application), the server can be smaller because it doesn’t have to handle requests for static content.

+Amazon CloudFront is a content delivery network (CDN) service that delivers static and dynamic web content, video streams, and APIs around the world, securely and at scale.
+By design, delivering data out of Amazon CloudFront can be more cost-effective than delivering it from Amazon S3 directly to your users.
+Amazon CloudFront serves content through a worldwide network of data centers called Edge Locations.
+Using edge servers to cache and serve content improves performance by providing content closer to where viewers are located.

+When a user requests content that you serve with Amazon CloudFront, their request is routed to a nearby Edge Location.
+If Amazon CloudFront has a cached copy of the requested file, CloudFront delivers it to the user, providing a fast (low-latency) response.
+If the file they’ve requested isn’t yet cached, CloudFront retrieves it from your origin – for example, the Amazon S3 bucket where you’ve stored your content.
+Then, for the next local request for the same content, it’s already cached nearby and can be served immediately.

+By caching your content in Edge Locations, Amazon CloudFront reduces the load on your Amazon S3 bucket and helps ensure a faster response for your users when they request content.
+Also, data transfer out for content by using Amazon CloudFront is often more cost-effective than serving files directly from Amazon S3, and there is no data transfer fee from Amazon S3 to Amazon CloudFront.
+You only pay for what is delivered to the internet from Amazon CloudFront, plus request fees.

 ### Origin failover feature